-Based on our current cash and cash equivalents and accounts receivable - related party at September 30, 2023 and the research funding we expect to receive under the Collaboration Agreement, together with the proceeds from the Sanofi Private Placement, we estimate that we will be able to fund our operating expenses and capital expenditure requirements into mid-2025.
+Based on our current cash, and cash equivalents, tax incentive receivable and accounts receivable - related party at September 30, 2023March 31, 2024 and the research funding near-term milestone payments we expect to receive under the Collaboration Asset Purchase Agreement, together with the proceeds from the Sanofi Private Placement, we estimate that we will be able to fund our operating expenses and capital expenditure requirements into mid-2025, the first quarter of 2026.
+This estimate does not include the \$285.0 million in milestones we are eligible to receive under the Asset Purchase Agreement upon first commercial sale of an RPGR Product in the United States and in at least one of the United Kingdom, France, Germany, Spain and Italy, for completion of the transfer of certain manufacturing technology to Janssen and upon regulatory approval of a Janssen-selected manufacturing facility in each of the United States and European Union for commercial manufacture of the RPGR Product.

 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.